varuns23/monoJetTools/README.md

-# Mono-Z' Jet Post Analyzer
+# Mono-Jet Jet Post Analyzer

-This repository contains pacakges to analyze ntuples for the signal region and the control region for the Mono-Z' Jet + MET analysis.
+This repository contains pacakges to analyze ntuples for the signal region and the control region for the Mono-Jet + MET analysis.
 Jobs are submitted to condor through the SubmitCondor.py script.

 SubmitCondor.py creates 2 hidden directories: .output/ and .status/